What is a shoulder arthroscopic debridement?

 three weeks and have regained good ordinary use of the shoulder by

 six weeks.
-By this stage it is usually apparent whether the
+By this stage it is usually apparent whether the surgery

-restrictions on level of activity.
+level of activity.

 In addition to regular treatment with the physiotherapist,